antonio-fernandez-campagna/Autonomous_Stretcher/README.md

 ## 3D piece

-Remember that the purpose of the project is to make able an existing stretcher to be autonomous, so this is just the STL model of a stretcher adding a structure at the bottom for de hardware part (battery, Arduino motherboard, and actuators).
+Remember that the purpose of the project is to enable an existing stretcher to autonomous mode, so this is just the STL model of a stretcher adding a structure at the bottom for de hardware part (battery, Arduino motherboard, and actuators).

 ![Stretcher](https://github.com/ninofdz/Autonomous_Stretcher/blob/main/images/as.gif)

 ## Software architecture diagram

-The diagram of the software scheme consists of sending the orders to the corresponding stretcher via wifi, this activates the **A star algorithm global path planner module**, (In order to make faster the path planning route and more efficient route construction to get you off-site as quickly as possible, we have also developed an _RRT_ algorithm planner but not integrated with _ROS_).
-Afterward, the stretcher will move following the global planner, in case it encounters an obstacle using the built-in sensors, the **local path planner** module will act, which consists of a **Dynamic Window Approach**, once the object or person is avoided, the stretcher will return to the route indicated by the global path planner until it reaches the destination.
+The diagram of the software scheme shows that orders are sent to the corresponding stretcher via wifi, this activates the **A star algorithm global path planner module**, (To accelerate the path planning process and to obtain a more efficient route mapping to start as quickly as possible, we have also developed an _RRT_ algorithm planner but not integrated with _ROS_).
+Afterwards, the stretcher will move following the global planner, in case it encounters an obstacle using the built-in sensors, the **local path planner** module will act, which consists of a **Dynamic Window Approach**, once the object or person is bypassed, the stretcher will return to the route indicated by the global path planner until it reaches the destination.

 <img src="https://github.com/ninofdz/Autonomous_Stretcher/blob/main/images/software_architecture.png" width="500">